 - China provides scholarships every year not exceeding a total of 100 Nepalese students studying in China.
 Besides, the Chinese side has been providing Chinese language training for 200 tourism entrepreneurs (40 per year) of Nepal for five years as per the understanding reached between two sides in March 2016.
 So far, China has offered 67 Scholarships for the academic year 2022-23.

 - Both sides have been carrying out activities in culture and youth sectors as per the provisions of the MoU on Cultural Cooperation-1999 and MoU on Youth Exchange-2009.
-Both sides have been promoting people-to-people relations through regular hosting of cultural festival, friendly visits of the peoples of different walks of public life, exhibition, cultural and film show, food festivals etc. Sister city relations between the cities of two countries are growing.
+Both sides have been promoting people-to-people relations through regular hosting of cultural festivals, friendly visits of the peoples of different walks of public life, exhibition, cultural and film show, food festivals etc. Sister city relations between the cities of two countries are growing.
 These relations are basically meant for carrying out exchanges and cooperation in the fields of economy, trade, transportation, science and technology, culture, tourism, education, sports and health, personnel, etc.

 Regional and International Affairs:

 - Nepal is the founding member of the Asian Infrastructure Investment Bank (AIIB) and has actively enhancing its engagement with the bank for its socio-economic development.
 Likewise, Nepal holds the status of Dialogue Partner in the Shanghai Cooperation Organization (SCO).
-Both countries are also the members of the Asia Cooperation Dialogue.
-Both countries cooperate each other in various UN forums and in other international organizations on matters of common concerns.
+Both countries are also members of the Asia Cooperation Dialogue.
+Both countries cooperate each other in various UN forums and in other international organizations on matters of common concern.

 Embassy of Nepal